 • The pace of reading and mentored calls can offer flexibility to meet existing work and home life demands.

-Mentors working with Gene are: Marg Beard, Carlina Heins, Merwin Lewis, Les Black, Nina Wallace-Ockenden, Heidi Vukovitch, Sylvie Richard, Paul Hodgkins, Elyse Pomeranz, Barbarah Nicoll, Mark McGivern and Diane Walters.
+Course Director is Les Black, a veteran of 30 years teaching in Waldorf schools.
+Mentors working with Les are: Marg Beard, Carlina Heins, Merwin Lewis, Nina Wallace-Ockenden, Heidi Vukovitch, Sylvie Richard, Paul Hodgkins, Elyse Pomeranz, Barbarah Nicoll, Mark McGivern, George Ivanoff, Katie Gabor and Diane Walters.